 The fact that such a large number of expiring acres return to crop production suggests that retaining land under the CRP helps maintain the conservation benefits that accrued from the initial retirement of environmentally sensitive cropland.

-The Fate of Land in Expiring Conservation Reserve Program Contracts, 2013-16 , by Daniel Bigelow, Roger Claassen, Daniel Hellerstein, Vince Breneman, Ryan Williams, and Chengxia You, ERS, January 2020
+The Fate of Land in Expiring Conservation Reserve Program Contracts, 2013-16 , by Daniel Bigelow, Roger Claassen, and Daniel Hellerstein, ERS, January 2020

 Conservation Program Spending Levels Off But Continues Shift to Working Land Programs , by Roger Claassen, USDA, Economic Research Service, August 2018